tropicalmentat/aoi-flood-detection/README.md

 ###### Sentine1lb

-1. Philippines DEM (as a zipped .tiff file)
+1. Philippines DEM (as a zipped .tiff file), must be in UTM 51N projected coordinates.
-2. Poverty Incidence Dataset (as of 2020) (as a .SHP)
+2. Poverty Incidence Dataset (as of 2020) (as a .SHP), must be in UTM 51N projected coordinates.
-3. Pre and post event .SAFE files of Sentinel1b
+3. Pre and post event .SAFE files of Sentinel1b, must be in the raw CRS, WGS 84.

 The DEM dataset and the Poverty Incidence .shp file dataset default location is in the `/data` directory.